profwhitwu/CIS129Week7Homework/README.md

 1. Write a method that converts any given decimal to the nearest whole number, then returns that number.
 Numbers in `x.5` format should be rounded up.
 Call this method `ConvertToNearestWhole` and place in the `MethodsHomework` class.

 2. Write a method that takes two strings parameters, combines them, and returns them as one value.
-Call this method `CombineTwoStrings` and place in the `MethodsHomework` class.
+They should be concatenated in the same order as they appear in the parameters.
+Call this method `CombineStrings` and place in the `MethodsHomework` class.

 3. Write an extension method that counts the number of vowels in a string and returns the result.
 Call this method `VowelCounter` and place in the `ExtensionMethodsHomework` class.
 REMEMBER: C# is case-senstive so you need to ensure the values you are comparing against are the came casing as the vowels you are measuring them against.

 4. Write a method that takes a list of `Person` objects as a parameter.
 Iterate through the list to observe each person manually.
 Change their `IsEligibleForRefund` property to `true` if...
-     - They are at least 18 years old
+     - They are at least 18 years old AND
-     - Are NOT a dependent
+     - Are NOT a dependent AND
      - Have a form of income

     Otherwise, change `IsEligibleForRefund` to `false`.
 Call this method `CheckTaxRefundEligibility` and place in the `MethodsHomework` class.
 This method will NOT return anything.